-Here we invert a known truth-case model, constructed as a resistive wedge buried 1 km deep in shale, in 1 km of seawater, and extending from 10 to 450 m in thickness; see Figure 8a.
-The wedge is presumed to be very gradual, so the 1D assumption is not violated; the wedge geometry is chosen specifically to illustrate resolution aspects.
+Here we invert a known truth case model, constructed as a resistive wedge buried 1km deep in shale, in 1km of seawater, and extending from 10 to 450m in thickness; see Figure 8(a).
+The wedge is presumed to be very 'gradual', so the 1D assumption is not violated: the wedge geometry is chosen specifically to illustrate resolution aspects.
 The underburden is also shale.
-The shale background is 1 $\Omega$ m, reservoir 100 $\Omega$ m, and the data set is inline |E| measurements at frequencies f= .25,.5,.75,1,1.25,1.5,2 Hz, for offsets at 1 km to 15 km, on 500 -m spacings.
-Noise levels are taken as 5%, with a noise floor of 2.10-16 V/Am.
+The shale background is 1 Ω m, reservoir 100 Ω m, and the data set is inline |E|measurements at frequencies f = .25, .5, .75, 1, 1.25, 1.5, 2Hz, for offsets at 1km to 15km, on 500m spacings.
+Noise levels are taken as 5%, with a noise floor of 2.10^{-16} V/Am2.

-Figure 8b and c show MAP inversion images produced using Bayesian smoothing on two grids: a regular 50-m grid, and a logarithmic grid (layer thicknesses increasing geometrically with depth).
-Both styles fit the data satisfactorily, so the inferred image largely is a function of the grid construction.
-Figure 8d is a plot of the MAP inverted reservoir thickness and resistivity-thickness product (RTP), with error bars, based on a parametric study of a three-layer model, as follows.
+Figure 8(b) and (c) show MAP inversion images produced using "Bayesian smoothing" on two grids: (1) a regular 50m grid, and (2) a logarithmic grid (layer thicknesses increasing geometrically with depth).
+Both styles fit the data satisfactorily, so the inferred image is largely a function of the grid construction.
+Figure 8(d) is a plot of the MAP inverted reservoir thickness and resistivity-thickness (RTP) product, with error bars, based on a parametric study of a 3 layer model, as follows.
 For low-dimensional models, the marginal model likelihood (MML) is a useful tool for examining model uncertainty involving depth and thickness of certain target layers.
-The code can be used to generate a model-study suite of inversions over a user-specified range of specified layer thicknesses in an arbitrary hypercube.
-The MAP model belonging to the maximum MML model chosen from this suite of models is what we describe as a "MML-based inversion."
-The MML outputs from this model study are used to construct thickness and depth uncertainties for target layers.
-Discrete summations of the model probabilities ( $\sim e^{-MML}$ ) over thicknesses/ parameters not of interest are used to construct approximate marginal distributions for parameters of interest.
-Figure 8d is such an inversion result for the wedge model, using a parametric model study of the reservoir layer top-depth and thickness.
+The code can be used to generate a "model-study" suite of inversions over a user-specified range of specified layer thicknesses in an arbitrary hypercube.
+The MAP model belonging to the maximum MML model chosen from this suite of models is what we describe as a "MML-based inversion".
+The MML outputs from this model study are also used to construct thickness and depth uncertainties for target layers.
+Discrete summations of the model probabilities (~ e^{-MML}) over thicknesses/parameters not of interest is used to construct approximate marginal distributions for parameters of interest.
+Figure 8(d) is such an inversion result for the wedge model, using a parametric "model-study" of the reservoir layer top-depth and thickness.